mclenhard/catie-mcp/README.md

-# MCP Router Proxy
+# MCP Catie - Context Aware Traffic Ingress Engine

-A lightweight, configurable proxy service for routing MCP (Model Context Protocol) JSON-RPC requests to appropriate backend services based on request content.
+A lightweight, configurable reverse proxy for routing and load balancing MCP (Model Context Protocol) requests to appropriate backend services based on request content.

+For detailed documentation, visit [Catie MCP Documentation](https://www.catiemcp.com/docs/).

 ## Features

-- Dynamic routing of MCP JSON-RPC requests based on method and parameters
+- Dynamic routing of MCP JSON-RPC requests based on tool call
-- Pattern-based routing using regular expressions
+- Concatenate tools from multiple different MCP Servers so the client gets a unified view of all tools without the user installing multiple servers.
 - Session-aware routing to maintain client connections to the same backend
 - Support for Streamable HTTP transport with SSE (Server-Sent Events)
-- Tool name mapping to resolve naming conflicts between different backends
+- Tool name mapping and namespacing to resolve naming conflicts between different backends
-- Hot-reloading of configuration without service restart
-- Graceful shutdown handling
-- Health check endpoint for monitoring
+- Prometheus metrics integration for observability
-- Structured logging
 - Containerized deployment with Docker
+- Basic authentication for monitoring UI

 ## Architecture